 If you limit your data ingestion and analysis to a specific set of Data Transfer files based on the start hour in the file name, you might overlook data that's provided in a subsequent file because of daylight savings time, late data collection, or other similar scenarios.
 A better approach is to read all the Data Transfer files into a separate system (such as a data warehouse or query engine) and restrict your analysis based on the timestamp of the events.

-Data Transfer files come in a raw text format that you can convert using a spreadsheet editor.
+Data Transfer files are as .CSV files that you can convert using a spreadsheet editor.
 Here are some examples of typical ways you may choose to apply Data Transfer information: